connext/xapp-starter/README.md

 There are currently 3 starter contracts:
 - XDomainTransfer.sol
 - XDomainDeposit.sol
-- XDomainVote.sol
+- [TODO] XDomainVote.sol

 ## XDomainTransfer

 Simple transfer from Sending Chain to Receiving Chain.

+Does not use calldata.

 ![XDomainTransfer](documentation/assets/XDomainTransfer.png)
 ## XDomainDeposit

 Deposit funds from Sending Chain into an Aave V3 Pool on the Receiving Chain.

+Non-permissioned call on the receiving side.

 ![XDomainDeposit](documentation/assets/XDomainDeposit.png)
 ## XDomainVote

-TODO
+[TODO]

+Permissioned call on the receiving side.

 # Development